Jonah Williams (offensive lineman)

-Jonah Williams (born November 17, 1997) is an American football offensive tackle for the Cincinnati Bengals of the National Football League (NFL).
-He played college football at Alabama.
+Jonah Williams (born November 17, 1997) is an American professional football offensive tackle for the Arizona Cardinals of the National Football League (NFL).
+He played college football for the Alabama Crimson Tide and was selected by the Cincinnati Bengals in the first round of the 2019 NFL draft.

-High School career
+Early life

 Williams moved to California in ninth grade, after growing up in Atlanta.
 In Folsom, Williams was a four-star offensive tackle who committed to Alabama.
 He also received offers from Auburn, Arkansas, Florida, Georgia, Michigan and USC.

 College career

 During his first season, Williams received the reputation as a "film junkie".
-Following the 2017 season, Williams was named to the Third-team All-American.
-On January 11, 2019, Williams announced that he would declare for the 2019 NFL Draft.
+Following the 2017 season, Williams was named a third-team All-American.
+On January 11, 2019, Williams announced that he would declare for the 2019 NFL draft.

 Professional career

+Cincinnati Bengals

-Williams was drafted by the Cincinnati Bengals 11th overall in the first round of the 2019 NFL Draft.
+Williams was selected by the Cincinnati Bengals in the first round (11th overall) of the 2019 NFL draft.

 On June 25, 2019, it was revealed that Williams underwent left shoulder surgery to repair a torn labrum.
-Williams had suffered the injury while participating in OTAs two weeks prior to the surgery.
+Williams had suffered the injury while participating in organized team activities two weeks prior to the surgery.
 He was placed on the reserve/physically unable to perform list on August 31, 2019.
 He did not play during his rookie season.

 Williams entered the 2020 season as the Bengals starting left tackle.
 He started 10 of 12 games, missing two games due to injury, before suffering a knee injury in Week 14.
 He was placed on injured reserve on December 9, 2020.

 The Bengals picked up the fifth-year option on Williams' contract on April 29, 2022.

 Following the Bengals signing left tackle Orlando Brown Jr., Williams requested a trade in March 2023.
+Williams chose to remain with the team, instead switching from left to right tackle.

+Arizona Cardinals

+On March 14, 2024, Williams signed a two-year contract with the Arizona Cardinals.
+He was named the starting right tackle in Week 1, but suffered a knee injury in the game and was placed on injured reserve on September 11.
+He was activated on November 20.

+During the Cardinals' Week 15 win over the New England Patriots on December 15, 2024, Williams recovered a fumble by Greg Dortch in the end zone for his first career touchdown.